utyvert/unit-6-react-tic-tac-toe-classes/README.md

 - Have the board check for three-in-a-row.
 See if you can utilize other *lifecycle methods.*
 - Write some ES6.
 Babelify is converting all ES6 to ES5 so browser support is NOT an issue!
 - Make it turn-based, i.e. it'll acknowledge X's turn and O's turn.
 Instead of just toggling between X and O, have the first click turn the box to an X, the second click turn its box to an O, etc. This will create a more fluid UX.
+- Fetch the `unit-6-react-calendar` branch from the unit-project-slack repo and refactor your calendar using react.

 ##Useful Links
 [React for people who know just enough jQuery to get by](http://reactfordesigners.com/labs/reactjs-introduction-for-people-who-know-just-enough-jquery-to-get-by/)